teddyaroca/Summer_2022_bioinformatics/README.md

 ## Tree Building

-Building a [phylogenetic tree](https://en.wikipedia.org/wiki/Phylogenetic_tree) is one of the most informative ways to display genomic data when examining groups of isolates.
+A [phylogenetic tree](https://en.wikipedia.org/wiki/Phylogenetic_tree) is one of the most informative ways to display genomic data when examining groups of isolates.
 To build a phylogenetic tree you will need a core alignment file produced by Panaroo (above).
 These alignment files are huge, as they contain the entire genome sequence for each isolate examined, aligned.
 Phylogenetic trees are built on genetic differences among genome sequences, therefore all we need to build a phylogenetic tree is the variable sites from the alignment file.
 We can easily extract those sites using snp-sites.

-**snp-sites** SNP-sites extracts single nucleotide polymorphisms ([SNPs](https://en.wikipedia.org/wiki/Single-nucleotide_polymorphism)) from a large whole genome alignment.
+**snp-sites**: SNP-sites extracts single nucleotide polymorphisms ([SNPs](https://en.wikipedia.org/wiki/Single-nucleotide_polymorphism)) from a large whole genome alignment.
 You can read more about snp-sites [here](https://github.com/sanger-pathogens/snp-sites#introduction).

 SNP-sites will create a phyllip format (.phy) file with only variable sites which can be used in the next step to build a [maximum likelihood tree](https://en.wikipedia.org/wiki/Computational_phylogenetics#Maximum_likelihood).
 To build a maximum likelihood tree we are going use
 RAxML.

-**RAxML** RAxML is a program for sequential and parallel Maximum Likelihood based inference of large phylogenetic trees.
+**RAxML**: RAxML is a program for sequential and parallel Maximum Likelihood based inference of large phylogenetic trees.
 It can also be used for post-analyses of sets of phylogenetic trees, analyses of alignments and, evolutionary placement of short reads.
 To read more about RAxML click [here](https://academic.oup.com/bioinformatics/article/30/9/1312/238053?login=true).